BhavyaKohli/MoNuSAC-Instance-Segmentation/README.md

 # MoNuSAC-Instance-Segmentation

-> The following steps worked for me:
+> Steps to install the module for compatibility with current module versions
 >
 > **1. Upgrade the scripts by using the following line on the root folder:**
 >